Gestalt Therapy in Integrative Humanistic Psychotherapy

 Gestalt therapy is a popular form of humanistic psychotherapy, coming largely out of the work of Fritz and Laura Perls, from around the 1940’s, but which like most psychological therapy models has developed and adapted since it’s beginnings.
 Fritz Perls was psycho-dynamically trained under Freud, but disagreed with aspects of psychoanalysis, and sought to improve on these with his form of psychotherapy.

-Unless stated otherwise therapy is provided under the accreditation of the NACHP and NCP.
+Unless stated otherwise therapy is provided under the accreditation of the NACHP.

 What is Gestalt therapy?